Potential enlargement of the European Union: Veneto

 Similarly to Sardinia, Veneto has a strong and electorally successful nationalist movement, with positions ranging from autonomy to outright independence.
-In a controversial online poll held in 2014, 89% of participants were in favour of Veneto becoming "a federal, independent and sovereign state" and 55% supported accession to European Union membership.
+In a controversial online poll held in 2014, with a 20% turnout, 89% of participants were in favour of Veneto becoming "a federal, independent and sovereign state" and 55% supported accession to European Union membership.
 Three years later, in the 2017 autonomy referendum, with a 58% turnout, 98% of the participants voted in favour of "further forms and special conditions of autonomy to be attributed to the Region of Veneto".
-Consequently, negotiations between the Venetian government and the Italian one started.
+Consequently, negotiations between the Venetian and Italian governments started.

 The longstanding and largest Venetist party, Liga Veneta (LV), was established in 1979 under the slogan "farther from Rome, closer to Europe", but has later adopted more Eurosceptic positions.
 Luca Zaia, a LV member who has served as president of Veneto since 2010, usually self-describes as a pro-Europeanist and has long advocated for a "Europe of regions" and "macro-regions".

 Member state expansion scenarios

 This scenario consists of the event of an EU member state taking over a land area outside the union, previously independent or part of a different country.
-One such event has taken place in history, when East Germany became part of a united Germany in 1991.
+One such event has taken place in history, when East Germany became part of a united Germany in 1990.